 The Foundation has signed certain conditional grant agreements, or conditionally approved grants, for which the grantee has not met the grant conditions and the amount of the grant has not been included in grant expense.
-The amount of such grants at December 31, 2022 and 2021 was \$11,040 and \$2,478, respectively.
-As of December 31, 2022, conditional grant liabilities are expected to be paid in the following years:
+The amount of such grants as of December 31, 2023 and 2022 was \$12,024 and \$11,040, respectively.